-It may well be asked how much of this Dharma of Manu now remains?
 It must be admitted that as law in the sense of rules which a Court of Judicature is bound to observe in deciding disputes, the Dharma of Manu has ceased to have any operative force-except in matters such as marriage succession etc.-matters which affect only the individual.
 As Law governing social conduct and civic rights it is inoperative.
 But if it has gone out as law, it remains as custom.